EdgeApp/react-native-airship/docs/modal.md

 The modal accepts a `bridge` property, which allows it to animate away & remove itself once the `Airship.show` promise resolves.

 The modal also requires an `onCancel` callback.
-The modal calls this whenver the user taps outside the modal or presses the phone's back button.
+The modal calls this whenever the user taps outside the modal or presses the phone's back button.
 The best approach is to call `bridge.resolve` or `bridge.reject` to dismiss the modal when this happens.
 Passing an empty `onCancel` function would make it hard for users to escape the modal, which nobody wants.

 The best way to use `AirshipModal` is to treat it as a building block for a larger modal component, which includes your various messages, buttons, or controls: